Nitecore TIKI LE Keychain Flashlight Review

 Retention and Carry

-Interestingly the only way to carry this little light is the included keychain clip.
+Interestingly, the only way to carry this little light is the included keychain clip.
 There is no pocket clip, as there is on the RovyVon lights.
-The clip attaches on the tailcap, making this a very dedicated keychain light.
+The clip attaches to the tailcap, making this a very dedicated keychain light.
 Since there’s no clip, it’s not possible to use the light on a hat.

 Power and Runtime